Which Gold Sovereign Coin is the Most Valuable?

 However, the Royal Mint has continued to issue these coins as bullion coins. which is attractive to collectors and gold investors.
 The modern-day Sovereign carries a design of St George and the Dragon on the reverse of the coin.
-This design was created by the famous designer, Benedetto Pistrucci and his initials appear on the coin.
+This design was created by the famous Italian Engraver, Benedetto Pistrucci and his initials appear on the coin.

 There were other factors that led to limited mintage produced during these years.
 The coin failed to win popularity at the time and there was a lack of demand.
 By 1819, only a little more than 3500 were being produced.
 There was talk of gold being discontinued as a metal used for coinage.
 This was another factor that contributed to the low numbers being manufactured.

 The British gold Sovereign has witnessed the rule of several monarchs.
 George IV acceded to the throne in 1820 and now the Sovereigns were produced with his image.
 William IV became King in 1830 and once again, a new Sovereign was introduced.
 However, his reign was short-lived and ended in 1837 with his death.
 It was now the start of the Victorian era and by 1838, the ‘shield back’ Sovereign was being minted regularly at the Royal Mint.

 From 1842, a massive re-coinage operation was undertaken that lasted three years.
 New quality control measures ensured that the coin was produced to a high standard and distributed across the world.
 Of course, these coins featured an image of the young head of Queen Victoria.
-Of the commonly traded and readily available bullion Gold Sovereigns, the Young Head Victoria tends to be the most valuable with prices around £300 each.
+Of the commonly traded and readily available bullion Gold Sovereigns, the Young Head Victoria tends to be the most valuable with prices around £450-£500 each.

 The sovereign was discontinued during the start of the First World War in 1914.
 In 1937, a proof set of Sovereigns were created for the reign of Edward VIII.
 They were never released as the King abdicated in 1938.
-These are considered to be very rare and one of them fetched £516,000 at an auction in 2014.
-Needless to say, the gold sovereign remains one of the most collectable coins in the world today and brings joy to generations of investors and collectors alike.
+These are considered to be very rare and one of them fetched £516,000 at an auction in 2014, this was subsequently sold to a collector for 1,000,000 pounds in 2020.

 Image credit: Wikimedia Commons